-The first elective course in philosophy (26.521) consists of two parts:
+A first elective which consists of two parts:

 - 1. Elementary Philosophy.
-Lectures introduce some of the classic problems of philosophy and some of the methods by which philosophers have attacked these problems. - Elementary Formal Logic.
+Lectures introduce some of the classic problems of philosophy and some of the methods by which philosophers have attacked these problems. - 2.
+Elementary Formal Logic.
 Students are introduced to the systems of classical and modern logic, and, through tutorial work and class discussion, are encouraged to develop logical skills and to apply them in critical thought.